United States passport: Forms and requirements

 Lost or stolen passport requires DS64 in addition to DS11 only if the lost passport is valid due to the second passport rule:

 Second passport

 More than one valid United States passport of the same type may not be held, except if authorized by the Department of State.
 It is routine for the Department of State to authorize a holder of a regular passport to hold, in addition, a diplomatic passport or an official passport or a no-fee passport.

-One circumstance which may call for issuance of a second passport of a particular type is a prolonged visa-processing delay.
-Another is safety or security, such as travel between Israel and a country which refuses to grant entry to a person with a passport which indicates travel to Israel.
+One circumstance which may call for issuance of a second regular passport is a prolonged visa-processing delay.
+Another is safety or security, such as travel between Israel and a country which refuses to grant entry to a person with a passport that indicates travel to Israel.
 The period of validity of a second passport issued under either circumstance is generally four years from the date of issue.